 Louise is a Chartered Ecologist and Lantra trainer for BCT with 18 years’ experience in the public, private and voluntary sectors.
 Louise has experience of dealing with bats in a range of situations throughout the UK, holds a level two survey licence from Natural England, and is also a Volunteer Bat Roost Visitor and a member of a number of local bat groups.
 Louise was the Biodiversity Officer at BCT for two years and has provided expertise to the Chartered Institute of Ecology and Environmental Management.
 She has worked for several well respected consultancies and local authorities.
 She has an excellent grasp of the planning and legal framework behind all protected site and species work as well as hands-on survey and mitigation experience.
 As well as bats, Louise also has a love of botany.
 "Bats are amazing, you never stop learning!"

-- Colin Morris (Advanced Bat Survey Techniques, Bats for Building Professionals)
+- Colin Morris (Advanced Bat Survey Techniques, Bats for Building Professionals, Surveying for bats)

 Colin is the Bat Groups Officer for BCT having joined in 2019.
 He has been involved with bat work since the early 1980s when he joined the Dorset Bat Group and trained for his first bat licence, having become intrigued by bats he came across in his work as a roofer.
 As a volunteer he helped Bob Stebbings excavate the ‘World’s first cave in solid rock for hibernating bats’ (1989).
 Towards the end of 1991 Colin joined the VWT and undertook a variety of projects, from ‘Developing a method to determine the population of small mustelids in the UK’, initiating a programme of bat box schemes to enable the study the rarer woodland bats (barbastelle and Bechstein’s) and undertook several radio-tracking projects on both species of horseshoe bats and two projects on Bechstein’s bats, but his main role was managing the trust’s portfolio of nature reserves.
 In 2014 he was thrilled to be awarded the Pete Guest Award for his contribution to bat conservation in the UK.